captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 ---
 ## PETER:
 I can help you find a great apartment?
 ---
-## LISSETTE:
-Sure.
----
 ## PETER:
 This is something I can do.
 ---
 ## LISSETTE:
-This is true.
+Sure.
 ---
 ## PETER:
 Everybody should have